We are located on the South end of Old Town Shopping Center

 discipline but is also a fun filled hour to look forward to.

 The gymnastics portion of the class is tumbling skills that begin

 the year in a “taking turns” format that quickly evolves into a “game”

 format as their repertoire of skills increases.
 These include rolls,

 headstands, handstands, cartwheels, and arch skills.
 I use a simple

 progression that works.
 Every skill leads to the next.
 We begin with

 very basic skills and progress according to each girl’s physical

 Dance class monthly tuition is $54 per month based on $13.50 per class.
-There is No registration fee.
+There is a $22 registration fee.

 I guarantee your child will enjoy my classes or I will refund your registration fee and first month's tuition.